beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 ```

 ### Review Notes - DONE:
-- Protocol MUST allow closure of a transaction even though form filling happened off the network (through a `confirm` and provide `status` accordingly)
+- Protocol MUST allow closure of a transaction even though form filling happened off the network (through a `confirm` and provide `status` accordingly) - DONE
+- Send on_init / on_status after receiving external form submission

 > Note : It is important to note that the BAP can render the application in a webview if the external webpage is mobile responsive.
 However it does come at the cost of user experience.